RaniaG/webpack-reference/README.md

 - Allows you to use in the browser
 - Supports static async bundling to use lazy loading

+<br>The whole concept behind webpack is to allow more modular front-end development. <br>
+This means writing isolated modules that are well contained and do not rely on hidden dependencies (e.g. globals).

 ### How the bundling process works:
 1. Each file is a module (js, ts, css, html ..)
 2. When we import files into each other we create a dependency graph